-7 http://ppta.org.nz/collective-agreements/secondary-principals-collective-agreement/ and to focus in particular on success in learning for ... students at risk of not succeeding at school".
-(Area school principals are expected to meet these standards too.)
+7 http://ppta.org.nz/collective-agreements/secondary-principals-collective-agreement/

 The following guidelines are provided to support schools to meet their obligations:

 2.12 Sexuality Education: A Guide for boards of trustees, principals and teachers (2015)8

 Health education is the only part of the school's curriculum for which the law specifically requires the board of trustees to consult with the school's community.
 The PPTA has been an active participant in the writing of the curriculum document.